Sambhaji Maharaj Biography- Thrilling History

 Because during the reign of Sambhaji Maharaj, Marathas had enough resources and an army.
 So they could attack to rescue their king.

-Zulfikar Khan, along with troops, took Chhatrapati Sambhaji Bhosale and Kavi Kalash far away to Bahadurgad via Karad- Baramati route.
+Zulfikar Khan, along with troops, took Chhatrapati Sambhaji Bhosale and Kavi Kalash far away to Bahadurgad via the Karad-Baramati route.

-Sambhaji Maharaj history was inspiring as he teaches us we should love our religion and should not change like clothes.
+The history of Sambhaji Maharaj was inspiring as he teaches us we should love our religion and should not change like clothes.

-According to Sambhaji Raje, religion means faith and by changing it we became unfaithful with our previous religion.
+According to Sambhaji Raje, religion means faith.
+When we change religion, we become unfaithful with our existing religion.

 Aurangzeb behaved very much inhumanely with both of them.
 Aurangzeb humiliated Sambhaji Raje and Kavi Kalash by binding them to Camels, with head down position.